astra-toolbox/astra-toolbox/README.md

 ### Windows, binary

+Download and unpack .zip archive for the desired version from https://astra-toolbox.com/downloads/.
-Add the mex and tools subdirectories to your MATLAB path, or install the Python wheel using pip.
+Add the mex\ and tools\ subdirectories to your MATLAB path, or install the Python wheel using pip.
 We require the Microsoft Visual Studio 2017 redistributable package.
 If this is not already installed on your system, it is included as vc_redist.x64.exe in the ASTRA zip file.

 ### Linux, from source

+Requirements: automake, libtool, g++ (7 or higher), CUDA (11.0 or higher)

+Build dependencies can be obtained via the OS package manager or via conda.
+For example, a conda environment with a full set of dependencies can be created with:

+`conda create -n astra-build automake libtool gxx cuda-minimal-build libcufft-dev python cython scipy -c conda-forge`

+You can then do `conda activate astra-build` and use `--with-cuda=$CONDA_PREFIX` in the build configuration.

 #### For MATLAB

-Requirements: g++ (7 or higher), CUDA (11.0 or higher), MATLAB (R2012a or higher)
+Additional requirements: MATLAB (R2012a or higher)

 ```
 cd build/linux